 9. Wide Range of Facilities in Good Class Bungalows

 Good Class Bungalows in Singapore are usually equipped with multiple rooms and numerous facilities.
 It is common to find swimming pools and gardens in these plots of land.
 There are even properties which contain home theatres, bowling alleys and arcade machines.

-Take for example, the GCB at 98 Binjai Park with an estimated value of S$40 million as at January 2019.
+Take for instance, the facilities of the GCB at 98 Binjai Park (with an estimated value of S$40 million as at January 2019).
 It has an entertainment room, a gym and a car garage that can comfortably accommodate 20 cars.
 This is on top of having a luxurious dining room, living hall, seven bedrooms and study rooms.